na-na-hi/renget/archive/r4nhp.md

 That causes Hoge to reconsider the attendant herself.
 Yet, try as she might, Hoge can't discern why that woman would be of special interest either.
 It is not unusual for workers to be directed to different tasks over their shifts.
 It keeps them from making as many mistakes due to complacency.
 Someone as considerate and hard-working as Chihiro would know this as well.
 Looking between Chihiro and the woman, Hoge would be surprised to learn they were close relatives either, so that level of focus is hard to immediately explain.
 As best as she can figure, Hoge needs more information.

-But she's still a little embarassed about being urged by her friends and acquaintances to go on a kiddie ride.
+But she's still a little embarrassed about being urged by her friends and acquaintances to go on a kiddie ride.
 She doesn't trust her voice to come out clearly through the contextual obstacle of her quirk Wasuremono.
 Only her beloved Inigo has put in the wonderful effort to understand her when her nerves have her muted.
 That being the case, Hoge can't just ask Chihiro what's on her mind, and can't think of a proper way to broach the subject regardless.
 Which leaves her with no distraction from what Chihiro might be trying to communicate by encouraging her to come here.

 Hoge isn't stupid.
 She knows it's related to earlier. '*There's sprinting monkeys, running dogs, ponies, a sliding penguin, leaping deer, and several other mounts for the carousel.
 Chi-chan is using riding deer and boar as a referent, clearly.
 And she would know full well I am not capable of performing a toss of any kind on these beasts, as they are bolted to the greater machine.
 As my martial arts teacher, Chihiro is aware of my physical limitations.
 So riding deer is the cover, at minimum, as evidenced by our exchange of comments just previous to entering the queue.*'

 Hoge closes her eyes to minimize distractions, and leaves only part of her mind to monitor the ambient sounds of the crowd that will tell her when to step forward in line.
 The rest of her mind is on this thorny social puzzle.
-She brings her feet together and leans just-so in order to make her posture a solved problem, as well. '*If Chi-chan is using a rhetorical cover, then she has a hidden meaning; if the hidden meaning is malicious, there would have been more signs, so the probability of it being ill-intentioned are low; if the hidden meaning is instructive, then there is no rush to divine it and it will become obvious in time and is therefore not worth current effort to understand it; if the hidden meaning is mischievious, then it could be either a way to increase our bond or an excuse to test our bond.
+She brings her feet together and leans just-so in order to make her posture a solved problem, as well. '*If Chi-chan is using a rhetorical cover, then she has a hidden meaning; if the hidden meaning is malicious, there would have been more signs, so the probability of it being ill-intentioned are low; if the hidden meaning is instructive, then there is no rush to divine it and it will become obvious in time and is therefore not worth current effort to understand it; if the hidden meaning is mischievous, then it could be either a way to increase our bond or an excuse to test our bond.
 In this last case, I must respond appropriately.*

 '*Let us say that it is indeed a jape or a prank of some sort.
 If it is, then the point of the humor as well as its punchline are lost on me.
 I know from previous analysis that teasing is sometimes done to bring friends closer together instead of to insult the receiving party.
 It is proof that there is patience and vulnerability between the two parties, like a cat rolling over to expose its tummy.
 In this scenario, I would not have to understand the humor, I would just have to not take it in insult, and the social encounter would have been won cooperatively and our bond would increase.*'

-Hoge uncrosses her hands behind her and crosses her arms in front of her, nodding slightly to herself. '*In addition, if there is some secret derision, some minor revenge occuring for Chihiro's benefit, then by not taking insult I de-escalate the situation and allow my friend to reduce her stress.
+Hoge uncrosses her hands behind her and crosses her arms in front of her, nodding slightly to herself. '*In addition, if there is some secret derision, some minor revenge occurring for Chihiro's benefit, then by not taking insult I de-escalate the situation and allow my friend to reduce her stress.
 Or if it is truly the case that Chihiro feels genuine malice towards me and this is part of a sociopolitical play between peers, then my best path to victory is to deny her the satisfaction of seeing me in distress!
 Indeed, even in this remote possibility, the ideal response is clear: I must play along and enjoy myself on this Merry-Go-Round attraction!*' Hoge snaps open her eyelids, the fires of triumph and determination glowing deep within her dark eyes. '*In order to keep my friendship with Chi-chan, I will show her I am having fun on the carousel!*'

 Behind the silent pair of girls, 1-E winds down their discussion with no definite theories.

 Kaga squares his shoulders and wonders aloud to his classmates.
 "They show patience and poise, even with this.
 Look at how quiet and calm they are.
 Is this the true difference between our class and theirs?
 Is this why things have turned out so differently for 1-D, even though we are all in the same program?"

 Koukoka is the only one to reply.
 "Kaga-kun, isn't it more like they're crazy?"

 Chihiro keeps her own counsel as she stands thoughtfully at the front of the line.
 Around and around goes the carousel, singing an old-timey song.
 The young family laughs together as their daughter clutches on to her sculpted horse in wide-eyed wonder.
 The orphaned Chihiro is starting to feel sick to her stomach.
 Happy family memories come up unbidden, but each is tainted by the undercurrent of her grief.

 In part to distract herself, she tears her eyes away from the scene in front of her, and looks at the people behind her.
 Her student and friend, Hoge.
 Relative strangers come next, though they are peers that do not dismiss or avoid her, and that is its own small blessing.
 And beyond them, a handful of people.
 Just faces.
 All of them too wrapped up in their own lives to pay her any mind.

 '*How strange that being ignored can feel like a luxury,*' she thinks.
 Hoge gives Chihiro what she clearly believes to be a "normal" smile.
 The precision and fakeness of it forms a little bubble of amusement inside Chihiro, which almost rises into her throat as a laugh.
 The corners of Chihiro's mouth twitch upward.
 Her eyes shine.
 She turns back again as the Merry-Go-Round's song plays its last notes.
 She doesn't cry.

 "Please wait for all our guests to leave the ride.
 I will then be able to open the gate.
 Thank you for visiting and having fun with us today!"
 Seconds later, the way is cleared, and everyone finds a mount.

 Chihiro goes for the creature directly in front of her, which turns out to be many-tentacled space alien with a round bubble helmet -- the only one of its kind in the menagerie.
 She sits side-saddle upon it and hooks a hand into a loop of tendril.
 Predictably, Hoge finds a stag and sits on its back with a clutch of antler in each fist.
 Joan is led to a frog by Koukoka, who uncaringly sits in a saddle on a river fish beside her.
 Kaga refuses the assistance of a well-meaning stranger as he climbs onto the back of a shiba inu dog sculpted mid-sprint.
 Aomi is politely warned by the attendant that she has to be completely seated on her cat mount before the ride can begin, yet nothing is said about Rikae and her dolls which have each claimed various animals around her.
 Even when the rest of the waiting queue files on, there are spare seats on the ride.

 Without anyone headed this way, the happy-faced professional operating the attraction decides to close up the gate and start up the carousel.
 A nostalgic carnival tune begins playing from above the heads of the riders.
 Lights twinkle.
 The animals slowly rise and fall as the entire structure spins and gambols.